 respectively (Note that the multiplication by the $x_{*}$'s must sit just right to the next $b_{*,*}$'s).

 \item[(b)] The term $-x_{n+m}$, to which we can not apply (\ref{Grunsky_evol3}) anymore.
-This means, consider the situation that we apply (\ref{Grunsky_evol3}) iteratively to $b_{*,*}$'s appeared in the previous stage.
-Suppose we have the term $b_{-m,-n}$ at some stage.
-Then chasing the term multiplied by $-x_{*}$ which arose from the first term on the right-hand side in (\ref{Grunsky_evol3}), makes us get out of the loop of iterations.
-We shall denote this phenomenon by
+This means, consider the situation that we apply (\ref{Grunsky_evol3}) iteratively to the $b_{*,*}$'s which appeared at a previous stage.
+Suppose that we have the term $b_{-m,-n}$ at some stage.
+Then chasing the term, multiplied by $-x_{*}$, which arose from the first term on the right-hand side in (\ref{Grunsky_evol3}), permits us to get out of the loop of iterations.
+We shall denote this situation by

-Note that the multiplication by $x_{*}$'s must be from the left.
-Hence in particular, to get the term of the form $x_{k}(...)$ in the polynomial expression of $b_{-m,-n}$ in the $x_{i}$'s, we have to escape the loop by passing to the phenomena
+Note that the multiplication by the $x_{*}$'s must be from the left.
+Hence in particular, to get the term of the form $x_{k}(\cdots)$ in the polynomial expression of $b_{-m,-n}$ in the~$x_{i}$'s, we have to escape the loop by passing to the cases

 where $i,j \in \mathbb{N}$ with $i+j = k$.